 Cost Management

-- Concepts of costing, including job order costing, process costing, and activity-based costing.
+- Concepts of costing include job order, process, and activity-based costing.

-- Cost behavior and classification (fixed, variable, and mixed costs).
+- Cost behaviour and classification (fixed, variable, and mixed costs).

 - Methods of cost control and reduction.